 Satisfactory Academic Progress is evaluated during the file review process before a financial aid award is made.
 Each student receiving financial aid from any federal program will be reviewed for satisfactory cumulative GPA (2.00 or higher) at the end of the Spring semester.
 Total cumulative units are reviewed at the end of the Spring semester.

 If you do not meet Satisfactory Academic Progress standards you will receive written notification of disqualification, student will recieve probation status notification on their MYCOM portal .

-- Probation Status: Financial Aid probation status is assigned for one semester.
-During that semester you will be eligible to continue to receive financial aid, but must meet all Satisfactory Academic Progress standards by the end of the probation semester to be reinstated for future semesters.
+- Warning Status: Financial Aid wawrning status is assigned for one semester.
+During that semester you will be eligible to continue to receive financial aid, but must meet all Satisfactory Academic Progress standards by the end of the warning semester to be reinstated for future semesters.
 Failure to do so will result in disqualification until all Satisfactory Academic Progress standards have been met.

 - Disqualification: Loss of eligibility for all federal and state financial aid programs, except for enrollment fee waivers.

 You may appeal disqualification from financial aid eligibility by submitting an appeal form to the Financial Aid Office.
 Appeals must include a COMPLETE Education Plan signed by an academic counselor.
 Any extenuating circumstances should be explained and documented.
 The Financial Aid Director and the Financial Aid Specialists from each campus review appeals.
 Appeals are rejected or approved based on the seriousness of any mitigating circumstances and overall academic record.
 The Financial Aid Office reserves the right to reinstate financial aid eligibility or extend probation periods based on the information presented during the appeal process.

 back to top

 Technical Responsible: Andrea Hunter, Assistant Director Financial Aid , (415) 485-9422